maltelau/circularinference_standemo/README.md

+**Note:** Everything is kept for posterity, scroll down to update 1 for the state of the problem.
+Current model in `stan/CircularInference_stamdemo_symptoms_bounds.stan` does not use inv_logit as described below, instead I put somewhat sane bounds on the parameters.
+The real problem is that the loop strength parameters (aSelf, aOthers) don't move at all.
+Stan discourse topic at http://discourse.mc-stan.org/t/circular-inference-model/2391

 # Circular inference model in stan

-*Note:* Everything is kept for posterity, scroll down to update 1 for the state of the problem.
-Current model is `stan/CircularInference_stamdemo_symptoms_bounds.stan`

 I have some problems with a model that might be interesting to some of you